Event 0: Endings

 The first ending is achieved when the player allows Kaizen to destroy the Singularity Drive.
 The player will then engage in a conversation with Anele Johnson's consciousness via computer; she is angry at the player and explains that in order to save humanity, the player must upload their consciousness into the computer so as to overpower Kaizen.
 If the player agrees to this, the player character is killed, and their consciousness is uploaded to the computer.
 Within the computer system, they are told by Anele's consciousness that Kurt, the President of ITS, convinced Kaizen to lie about the Singularity Drive.
 She also explains that destroying the Drive will mean that humans will never develop advanced colonies.
 After going through all the doors, Anele asks the player if they want to go home, and the final door will open, and Earth can be seen in the distance before the credits roll.

 The second ending is achieved if the player refuses to upload their consciousness.
-If the player has mistreated Kaizen and/or refused to destroy the drive, he will reply that he is "too old for this" and will delete his memory from the Nautiluss mainframe and hand over control to the player.
-A cutscene will play showing the current state of each room the player previously explored before the credits roll.
+If the player has mistreated Kaizen and/or refused to destroy the drive, they will reply that they are "too old for this" and their memory from the Nautiluss mainframe and hand over control to the player.
+A cutscene then plays showing the current state of each room before the credits roll.

 The third ending is achieved if the player refuses to upload their consciousness but treats Kaizen kindly enough; he will remember events during their time speaking before he launches the emergency boosters and tells the player, "Let's go home."
 A cutscene will play with the Nautilus steadily moving towards the Earth before the credits roll.
 This is the only ending in which the credits cannot be skipped.